matfish2/vue-formular/README.md

 ### Custom Rules

-To create your own custom rule(s) pass a `customRules` property to the form's options. the rules are passed as functions that returns `true` if validation passes. e.g:
+To create your own custom rule(s) pass a `customRules` property to the form's options. the rules are passed as a function that returns `true` if validation passes. e.g:

     customRules: {
       someRule: function(field) {